 Notice to Proceed Date has the meaning given in Schedule 1.

-Offtake Contract means any contract, arrangement or understanding entered into by the Operator in relation to:
+Offtake Contract means any contract, arrangement or understanding entered into by the Operator arising from or in connection with:

 electricity imported and/or exported by the Project;

-Ancillary Services provided by the Project;
+the supply of Ancillary Services by the Project;

-the Rated Capacity, Registered Capacity or Maximum Capacity of the Project; and/or
+the availability or use of the Rated Capacity, Registered Capacity or Maximum Capacity of the Project; and/or

-the energy Storage Capacity of the Project.
+the availability or use of the energy Storage Capacity of the Project.

 To avoid doubt, without limitation an Offtake Contract may take the form of: